 The recognition of internationalisms should keep you on guard for “false friends” you might come across along the way.
-In being aware of that spectrum, individual learners will move beyond standard ways of thinking about languages and translators will be even more focused on the text to make sure they’re getting the right message across in their work.
+In being aware of that spectrum, individual learners will move beyond standard ways of thinking about languages.
+Additionally, translators will be even more focused on the text to make sure they’re getting the right message across.

 How False Friends Impact Translation

 When it comes to formal translation projects, a seemingly trivial error caused by a false friend can have serious consequences.

 Take for example, these small translation mistakes that had a major impact.

 As we have seen, it’s not enough for translators simply know a foreign language.
 In addition to knowing the grammatical complexities of a language, they must also be aware of common false friends that may trip them up.

 Translators must possess strong localization knowledge, meaning an awareness of local customs, traditions, and culture of a given region that may impact how words and phrases are translated.